Table of contents

 In the discussion so far, various use cases of the app have become visible, but these have not yet been described in detail, which should now be made up for.
 In addition, a schematic sketch of which UI components could represent the individual cases has been drawn up.

-3. Between abstract and detailed
+3. Between Abstract and Detailed

 It is important to mention again at this point that a potential restructuring of the entire app, including the underlying information architecture and sitemap, is potentially desired.